lod2000/exome-qc/README.md

 ## Output

-A tab-delimited file of data from all samples combined will be generated at `data/samples/combined.tab`.
+A tab-delimited file of data from all samples combined will be generated at `data/samples/combined.tab` This will be used if the script is run again, to avoid generating the same large DataFrame multiple times.
 Also, a CSV with basic analysis of the variant callers will be generated at `data/analysis.csv`.